 As the site grows you can expect to find personal entries, reviews, and essays about all manner of entertainment.
 Except for painting, because I know nothing about that.
 You can write about painting yourself on your own blog.
 Leave me alone.

 This is the site’s mascot, Mr. Fabiola.
 He has a long and hilarious fictional history that I won’t share with you here because I simply can’t do it justice.
 Rest assured though it’s a hoot.
 Like, this one time, he’s from space, right?
-So he doesn’t know much about Earth customs, and someone invited him to dinner and said some benign things that Mr. Fabiola misunderstood in some comical way.
+So he doesn’t know much about Earth customs, and someone invited him to dinner and said some benign things that Mr. Fabiola misunderstood in a comical way.
 I guess you had to be there.

 Why “Noiseless Chatter?”